 Vice-Rector of Research and Knowledge transfer (PFT)

 The program is continuously updated and adapted to the current state of planning.
 Therefore, the program is variabel and can still change.
-An overview of the program you can find here.

 Please note: An application is necessary!
 The participation is free of charge.
 The Winter School "Water" will be held in English.
 To apply for your paticipation at the workshop, please use the application portal.
 A short letter of motivation is one part of the application.